jgm/pandoc/test/command/biblatex-shore.md

 ---
 nocite: "[@*]"
 references:
-- annote: "An article entry with series, volume, and number fields.
-Note the format of the series which is a localization key"
+- annote: An article entry with series, volume, and number fields.
+Note the format of the series which is a localization key
   author:
   - family: Shore
     given: Bradd